dib-lab/dammit/doc/install.md

     conda config --add channels bioconda
     conda config --add channels conda-forge

-**_A note on channel priority_:**
+!!! note

     These commands stack, so the highest priority channel here will be `conda-forge`, followed by `bioconda` and then the `defaults` channel.
     This is the recommended channel order.
 You can reorder your channels at any time by reexecuting these `config` commands.

 ## Install dammit